jonnonz1/nz-statute-book/acts/public/1950/limitation-act-1950.md

 (3) For the purposes of the last preceding subsection but without prejudice to the generality thereof, a person shall be conclusively presumed to be of unsound mind while he is detained or kept in custody (otherwise than as a voluntary boarder) under any provision of the Mental Health (Compulsory Assessment and Treatment) Act 1992.
 (4) A person shall be deemed to claim through another person if he became entitled by, through, under, or by the act of that other person to the right claimed, and any person whose estate or interest might have been barred by a person entitled to an entailed interest in possession shall be deemed to claim through the person so entitled:
   Provided that a person becoming entitled to any estate or interest by virtue of a special power of appointment shall not be deemed to claim through the appointor.
-(5) References in this Act to a right of action to recover land shall include references to a right to enter into possession of the land or, in the case of rentcharges, to distrain for arrears of rent; and references to the bringing of such an action shall include references to the making of such an entry or distress.
+(5) References in this Act to a right of action to recover land shall include references to a right to enter into possession of the land or distress and references to the bringing of such an action shall include references to the making of such an entry or distress.
 (6) References in this Act to the possession of land shall, in the case of rentcharges, be construed as references to the receipt of rent; and references to the date of dispossession or discontinuance of possession of land shall, in the case of rentcharges, be construed as references to the date of the last receipt of rent.
 (7) In Part 2 of this Act references to a right of action shall include references to a cause of action and to a right to receive money secured by a mortgage or charge on any property or to recover proceeds of the sale of land, and to a right to receive a share or interest in the personal estate of a deceased person; and references to the date of the accrual of a right of action shall—
   (a) In the case of an action for an account, be construed as references to the date on which the matter arose in respect of which an account is claimed: